 Back to England, Sarum, and Archbishop Cranmer: when translating the Medieval texts, he replaced the first versicle and response with

 V Show forth to all nations the glory of God.

 R And among all people his wonderful works.

-This strikes me as motivated to eliminate the idea of a Mystery experienced and presently relived, and its replacement by the scaled-down notion of remembering and proclaiming his past wonders.
-The poor old gentleman just could not bear the thought that, for the devout common peasantry of England, the Lord, in His august Sacrament, really had been in the Sepulchre in the North Wall of the Chancel of the Church.
+This strikes me as motivated by a desire to eliminate the idea of a Mystery experienced and presently relived, and its replacement by the scaled-down notion of remembering and proclaiming his past wonders.
+The poor old gentleman just could not bear the thought that, for the devout common peasantry of England and in objective reality, the Lord in His most August Sacrament had been in the Sepulchre in the North Wall of the Chancel of their Church.

 I don't think Thomas Cranmer and Dom Odo Casels would have found much upon which to agree.